Sable Island horse: History

 Sable Island is a narrow, crescent-shaped island located approximately 300 km southeast of Nova Scotia.
 It is 42 km long and covered in sand dunes and grasses.
 Over 350 bird species and 190 plant species have been found on the island, in addition to the herd of feral horses, which are the most well-known inhabitants.

 Although popular legends claim that Sable Island horses swam ashore from the island's many shipwrecks, or were introduced by 16th-century Portuguese explorers, this is not supported by historical or genetic evidence.
 In reality, the horses were deliberately introduced to the island during the 18th century.
 The first recorded horses were brought by a Boston clergyman, the Reverend Andrew Le Mercier, in 1737 but most were stolen by passing mariners.
-The present-day horses are thought by most historians and scientists to have descended mostly from horses seized by the British from the Acadians during the Expulsion of the Acadians.
+The present-day horses are thought by most historians and scientists to have descended mostly from horses seized by the British from the Acadians during their expulsion by the British.
 The Acadian horses were descendants of several shipments of French horses, including members of the Breton, Andalusian and Norman breeds, later crossed with horses from New England, including Spanish Barbs.
 The Boston merchant and shipowner Thomas Hancock purchased some Acadian horses and transported them to Sable Island in 1760, where they grazed the island as pasture.
 Although often referred to as ponies due to their small size, they have a horse phenotype and an ancestry composed solely of horses.

 After the government of Nova Scotia established a lifesaving station on Sable Island in 1801, workers trained some of the horses to haul supplies and rescue equipment.
 Lifesaving staff recorded the importation of a stallion, Jolly, taken there in 1801, who was probably similar in type to the original Acadian horses released on the island.
 Although Jolly was not the first horse on the island, he was the first to be identified by name in historic records, and is known to have survived on the island until at least 1812.
 Other breeding stock, probably including horses of Thoroughbred, Morgan and Clydesdale breeding, were sent to the island during the first half of the 19th century, in the hopes of improving the type of horses found on the island and raising the price for which they could be sold on the mainland.

 During the 19th and early 20th centuries, the horses on Sable Island were periodically rounded up and either kept by islanders or transported to the mainland, where they were sold, frequently for slaughter.
 The meat was primarily used for dog food by the late 1950s, and the island horses were in danger of extinction.
 School children began a public campaign to save the horses.
 In 1960, as part of the Canadian Shipping Act, the Canadian government declared the horses fully protected and no longer able to be rounded up and sold.
-The law requires that people receive written permission before they can "molest, interfere with, feed or otherwise have anything to do with the ponies on the Island."
+The law requires that people receive written permission before they can "molest, interfere with, feed or otherwise have anything to do with the ponies on the Island".